 There are also some medications that have to be given on an empty stomach.
 If your dog is receiving medication like this, make sure you do not feed your dog until after you have administered the medication and waited for the instructed period of time before meals (ie. 1 hour).

 We hope that Dr. Aziza helped clear up some of the top questions you had about feeding your dog.
-If you have any more questions or want one-on-one help to customize your dog’s feeding schedule, book an appointment with your veterinarian or veterinary nutritionist.
+If you have any more questions or want one-on-one help to customize your dog’s feeding schedule, book an appointment with your veterinarian or a veterinary nutritionist.